-Amino Acids — Here’s What They Do For Plumeria
+Amino Acids — Here’s What They Do For Plumeria Plants

-Nitrogenphosphorus, and potassium are the three main pillars of nutrient solutions and fertilizers, but there are countless other nutrients that your plumeria needs in order to produce the best possible flowers.
+Nitrogen, phosphorus, and potassium are the three main pillars of nutrient solutions and fertilizers, but there are countless other nutrients that your plumeria needs in order to produce the best possible flowers.
 Amino acids are one of them.
 In this article, we’ll show you how amino acids affect plumeria and help them produce bigger and more buds.

-WHAT ARE AMINO ACIDS?#
+WHAT ARE AMINO ACIDS?

 You may have noticed that amino acids get a lot of attention from bodybuilders and other athletes.
 That’s because they play a key role in the synthesis of protein, which, as you probably know, is super important for sports recovery and muscle growth.
 Amino acids are the building blocks of protein and the foundation of both plant and animal life.